*** Updated 2021 ***

 Overnight at Himalaya Kailash Hotel

 We begin the Pilgrimage Kora of Mount Kailash, most sacred mountain in Asia.
 Tibetans and Hindu people from all over the World come here for religious reasons.
 First we go to an important pilgrimage area called Tarpoche where Saga Dawa Festival takes place every 15th day of the 4th month in the tibetan calendar to celebrate the day Lord Buddha Sakyamuni was born, achieved enlightenment and passed away.
 Saga Dawa is the most important festival in Tibet and for this reason we all tibetans are willing to visit Mt.
 Kailash and complete its kora during this time.
-Then, full moon / new moon, we continue trekking around the mountain:
+Today, full moon, a giant pole is raised with thousands of prayer flags (lungta) that are hunged by crowds of pilgrims.
+Monks from the near Monastery perform a special ritual during the celebration.
+Once the pole is rised, around midday, we start trekking around the mountain:

 Trek to Dira-Puk Monastery [20Km, 5-6h, 5050m]